 Our Plan's funding status must be reviewed and certified annually and notices like this one will be sent each year until our Plan is no longer in Endangered Status.
-Likewise, the Funding Improvement Plan will also be updated on an annual basis.
-In addition, the recently passed Worker, Retiree, and Employer Recovery Act of 2008 provides options the Trustees may consider when crafting the Plan's Funding Improvement Plan.
-If action is taken under this new Law, you will receive additional information.
+Likewise, the Funding Improvement Plan will also be updated as required on an annual basis.